snociloL/sauProject/README.md

 I have used/watch a tons of guides and videos on figuring this thing out, I owe those people a massive hug and graditude for actually sharing those insane tips and tricks.

+## Guidelines
+- use CMD and open to the file directory,
+- fire up xampp, as this will be using MySql,
+- to start things fresh, insert `php artisan migrate:refresh --seed` and hit enter,
+- to link together the database and our API, insert `php artisan serve`,
+- now we can use POSTMAN.

 ## Video Explanation